wixplosives/tsx-air/README.md

 `
 ```

-this output is usefull for serverside rendering and initial component rendering. but it fails as a means of update.
+this output is usefull for server-side rendering and initial component rendering. but it fails as a means of update.
 for updating we need some additional code.